AlaskaAirlines/auro-slideshow/docs/partials/api.md

 ### Full-Bleed + AutoScroll Preview

- There must be enough slides to trigger looping.
-If all the slides can fit on the page `autoscroll` will not enable.
+`autoScroll` only works if there are more slides than can fit on the page at once.
+If every slide is visible without scrolling, `autoScroll` will not activate.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../apiExamples/fullBleedAutoScroll.html) -->